wxWidgets/Phoenix/docker/README.rst

 docker image can easily be created with all that's needed for building software too.

-The file and folders in this subtree provide the Dockerfiles and scripts needed to build the Docker images, as well as for using those images to build wxPython wheels for various Linux distributions.
+The files and folders in this subtree provide the Dockerfiles and scripts needed to build the Docker images, as well as for using those images to build wxPython wheels for various Linux distributions.
 A current set of images are available on Docker Hub at https://hub.docker.com/r/wxpython4/build.
 There is an image there